GuyAtTheFront/WS13/README.md

 ## `Ws13Application.java` file

-* `args` has been overwritten in this.
+* `args` has been overwritten in this file.
 Your command line arguments will not work.
 To use your own args, comment out the relevant lines in the file

 * `args` passed to Spring Application has been transformed to the format: `--dataDir=/opt/tmp/data`.
 Spring automatically sets `args` passed this way into `properties`, which you can access in other parts of the application.
 Workshop Task 1 passes in the Command Line Arguments with a white-space instead, and cannot directly make use of Spring's magik.